hardhackerlabs/medup/README.md

 # Medup
 Medup is a markdown parsing and editing toolkit!
-Currently, still under development.

 ## Features
 * [x] Support all standard syntax of markdown
-* [ ] Supports all major extension syntaxes
+* [x] Supports all major extension syntaxes
 * [x] Provide **library** parsing markdown to html or free custom development based on AST directly
 * [x] Provide **CLI** tools to parse markdown to html
 * [x] Provide **web service** to host and parse markdown files, and create private document system or blog
 * [x] Support css theme selection
 * [ ] Support git as storage backend
 * [ ] Provide markdown editor

+## Demo
+todo

 ## Usage
 ```